Keriz/comparch/lab1/task_2/report_gthi.md

     syscall
 ```

-It's generation can be found in `inputs/benchmarking/generate_benchmarks.py`.
+Generation details can be found in `inputs/benchmarking/generate_benchmarks.py`.

 ### Block size